Pulverizers

 - Grinding Mills

 - Use friction to break down materials.
-The friction in a grind mill is brought about as a result of grinding media, which can refer to many different coarse materials such as non-sparking lead, ceramics, brass, bronze and flint.
-The basic parts of a grinding mill vibratory type sample pulverizing machine are: steel grinding bowl, ring and puck.
-The ring and puck rotates inside the cage at a speed around 400 RPM or fast enough to crush and pulverize rocks.
-Grinding mills are machines designed to crush solid material into small pieces.
-They can take on many different forms, including ball mills, hammermills, jaw crushers and roll crushers.
+The friction in a grind mill is created by grinding media, which may include non-sparking lead, ceramics, brass, bronze, flint, and other coarse materials.
+The basic parts of a vibratory type sample pulverizing machine include a steel grinding bowl, ring, and puck.
+The ring and puck rotate inside the cage at high speed to crush and pulverize rocks.
+Grinding mills are machines designed to break solid material into smaller pieces and can take many forms, including ball mills, hammermills, jaw crushers, and roll crushers.

 - Ball Mills

 - Cylinders partially filled with a spherical grinding medium used to grind material.
-A ball mill is constructed from a rotating cylinder that is mounted horizontally.
-They use grinding media such as steel balls or rods, which, as the cylinder turns, are tossed around the cylinder, smashing into the material to be grinded as they do so.
+A ball mill is constructed from a rotating horizontal cylinder.
+As the cylinder turns, grinding media such as steel balls or rods tumble and strike the material, reducing it into a finer product.

 - Hammermills

-- High-speed rotor equipped machines with large hammers for crushing material into reduced sizes.
-Hammermills utilize numerous hammers encased in steel that rapidly revolve in a vertical plane.
+- High-speed rotor-equipped machines with large hammers for crushing material into reduced sizes.
+Hammermills utilize numerous hammers enclosed in steel that rapidly revolve in a vertical plane.

 - Jaw Crushers